Atono Chrome extension

 The Atono extension helps your team:

-- Flip feature flags: Adjust flags in your browser for faster rollbacks, resting, or demos of new functionality.
+- Flip feature flags: Adjust flags in your browser for faster rollbacks, testing, or demos of new functionality.

 - Report bugs for your application: Submit detailed bug reports directly from your browser while using your application.
 Automatically include important details like the current URL, operating system, browser viewport size, and console and network errors.